Ninnindale

+Ninnindale was released on 16 January 2014 to mixed reviews from critics.

 Plot

 Vicky Venkatesh is from a rich Indian family based in New York.
 He is an adventurous person and is having fun with his friends like a perfect youth would do.
-Pramila is new to New York.
-She gets humiliated at an interview being an Indian.
-She gets cheered up by Vicky and his friends.
-She also becomes their squad member and each of them motivates the other.Pramila and Vicky goes trecking and sky diving together.
-When their adventure ended, Vicky embraced Pramila and the photos were published in local magazines.
-Pramila felt a strange bond towards Vicky.
+Pramila is new to New York, where she gets humiliated at an interview being an Indian.
+She gets cheered up by Vicky and his friends and also becomes their squad member.
+Pramila and Vicky go trecking and sky diving together.
+When their adventure ends, Vicky embraces Pramila and the photos are published in local magazines.
+Pramila feels a strange bond towards Vicky.

-One night when Vicky and Pramila were attacked by some goons, she confesses her love to Vicky.
-But Vicky refuses her proposal and promises to find her a suitable groom.
-There starts a roller coaster ride of meeting and refusing grooms.
-One of them embarrasses Pramila by their photograph on magazines.
+One night when Vicky and Pramila are attacked by some goons, she confesses her love to Vicky, but Vicky refuses her proposal and promises to find her a suitable groom.
+A roller coaster ride of meeting and refusing grooms ensues, where one of them named Sachin, a police officer, embarrasses Pramila by their photograph in magazines.
 Pramila becomes sure that Vicky would eventually accept her.
-Akash, Pramila's collague arrives in NY where he starts to woo Pramila.
-It is revealed that Vicky had learnt about Akash and called him to NY to woo Pramila.
+Pramila's old friend Ashok arrives in NY where he starts to woo Pramila.
+It is revealed that Vicky had learnt about Ashok and called him to NY to woo Pramila.
 Pramila learns about this, which breaks all her hope.
 She feels devastated and starts to ignore Vicky.

 Vicky feels the void left by Pramila and feels lonely.
-His friend Nandu tells him that she understood the love of Pramila and wants him to accept her proposal.
-Vicky meets Pramila, but she gets hit by a car when she crossed the road.
+His friend Nandu tells him that he understood the love of Pramila and wants him to accept her proposal.
+Vicky meets Pramila, but she gets hit by a car when she crosses the road.
 At the hospital, Vicky and Pramila confess their love.
 After their marriage Vicky comments that he would never kiss her again as his first kiss punished him with marriage.
-Vicky started to work in his family business now.
+Vicky starts to work in his family business.